What You Should Know About Eating Heavily Processed Foods Daily

 Learning to Read Food Labels

 Food packaging can be tricky.
 Words like “natural,” “low-fat,” or “sugar-free” don’t always mean healthy.
-If a product has long, unfamiliar chemical names or more than five additives, it’s likely ultra-processed.
+If a product has long, unfamiliar chemical names or more than five additives, it’s likely ultra-processed foods.
 Choose items with ingredients you recognize, like grains, nuts, fruits, or simple oils.
 Being mindful doesn’t mean being strict; it means paying attention and making choices that support your health.

 Finding Balance Every Day